rorywalsh/p5.Csound/docs/examples/sequencer.md

 ## Sequencer

 The following sketch shows a simple grid based sequencer.
 The sketch illustrates how to achieve good timing with musical events by using Csound as the main clock.
-If you try to use JS timer to sequencer music you will inevitably run into issues with timing drift.
-Therefore it's always best to use Csound as your main clock.
+If you try to use JS timers to sequencer music you will inevitably run into issues with timing drift.
+Therefore it is always best to use Csound as your main clock.

 [](/sequencer/index.html ':include :type=iframe width=800px height=450px frameBorder=0 scrolling="no"')
 <p align="right">